Get

 Cat peeking outside

 Cats are wonderful parts of our lives, and they bring us so much joy and fun.
-However, they can also be destructive, unintentionally or otherwise.
+However, they can also be destructive, unintentionally, often due to boredom, frustration, or lack of environmental enrichment and stimulation.
 They are particularly known for the great dislike that they seem to have of blinds.

-While we use blinds to keep out prying eyes or block out light, cats want to have open access to the window, and the blinds are in their way.
+While we use blinds to keep out prying eyes or block out light, cats want to have open access to the window, and the blinds are in their way, or they simply want to play with them.
 Most cats are wily enough to find a way onto the windowsill, anyway, but it isn’t uncommon for this to result in damage to your blinds.
 Fortunately, there are a few things that you can try to keep your cat from breaking the blinds.

 divider cat paws 2 oct 2024